cog-imperial/GPdoemd/README.md

 ##### Requirements
 Python 3.4+

-Required python packages are:
 * numpy >= 1.7
 * scipy >= 0.17
 * [GPy](https://github.com/SheffieldML/GPy)

-GPy (at the time of writing this) requires the packages six and paramz >= 0.9.0.

 ##### Creating a virtual environment
 We recommend installing GPdoemd in a virtual environment.
 To set up a new virtual environment called myenv (example name), run the command